markwest1972/smart-security-camera/README.md

 # smart-security-camera

-This project elevates a [Pi Zero simple webcamera with Motion Detection](https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/) into a smart security camera by adding cloud based image analysis via [AWS Rekognition](https://aws.amazon.com/rekognition/).
+This project elevates a [Pi Zero simple webcamera with Motion Detection](https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/) into a smart security camera by adding Cloud based image analysis via [AWS Rekognition](https://aws.amazon.com/rekognition/).

 You can read more about this solution in the following blog posts:
 * [Smarten up Your Pi Zero Web Camera with Image Analysis and Amazon Web Services Part 1](https://utbrudd.bouvet.no/2017/01/10/smarten-up-your-pi-zero-web-camera-with-image-analysis-and-amazon-web-services-part-1).
 * [Smarten up Your Pi Zero Web Camera with Image Analysis and Amazon Web Services Part 2](https://utbrudd.bouvet.no/2017/01/10/smarten-up-your-pi-zero-web-camera-with-image-analysis-and-amazon-web-services-part-2).

 You can also check out [this presentation](https://www.youtube.com/watch?v=20H-7QOaPFs) from Riga Dev Days where I describe the solution.
 The [slides from this talk are also available](https://www.slideshare.net/markawest/building-a-smart-security-camera-with-raspberry-pi-zero-nodejs-and-the-cloud-riga-dev-days-and-geecon).

-This version of the solution is based on Node.js.
-Java versions of some of the components [are also available](https://github.com/markwest1972/smart-security-camera-java).
+Both __Java__ and __Node.js__ versions of the AWS Lambda Functions are provided.

 ## Contents

 1. **[s3-upload](https://github.com/markwest1972/smart-security-camera/tree/master/s3-upload)**: Handles upload of image files from Pi Zero to Amazon s3.
 2. **[motion-config](https://github.com/markwest1972/smart-security-camera/tree/master/motion-config)**: Configuration files for Motion (running on a Pi Zero).
-3. **[aws-lambda-functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions)**: Source code for all aws lambda functions for handling image analysis and processing.
-JSON definition for orchestration of AWS Lambda Functions.
+3. **[aws-lambda-functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions)**: Choose between Node.js or Java source code for all AWS lambda functions.
-4. **[aws-step-functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-step-functions)**: Source code for orchestration of AWS Lambda Functions.
+4. **[aws-step-functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-step-functions)**: JSON definitions for orchestration of AWS Lambda Functions.

 ## How to use

 **If you think you've found a typo, or need help getting things to work, get in contact and I'll try to help!**

 Each subdirectory in this repository has simple instructions.
-Note that there are naming dependancies in this project, so make sure that any naming changes are apllied across the repository.
+Note that there are naming dependancies in this project, so make sure that any naming changes are applied across the repository.

 All the code is provided as is, and it is left to the user to work out the fine details for themselves.
 The AWS documentation is very useful here.
 Remember that [GIYF](http://www.giyf.com) :)